anderspitman/stealthcheck/README.md

 your own instead of using it.

 It provides an easy way to set up health checks, automatic restarts, and email alerts for failed checks.
-It has basic logging, but it will probably improve in the future.
+It also has basic logging.

 Everything is based off shell commands shoved into a json config file.
 For each service, you run a check command at a given interval.
 If the command returns